AndreasG11/MAE224/Home.md

 Quickly perform the setup of your new Photon on the lab computers

 ## [Class Description](https://github.com/mkfu/MAE224/wiki/Class-Description-:-Functions-and-Variables)
-Description of the functions and variables in the Photon class and how to access them from Python
+Description of the functions and variables in the Photon class and how to access them from Matlab

 ##[Example 1 - Read and Write](https://github.com/mkfu/MAE224/wiki/Example-1-:-Read-and-Write-Pins)
 Quick tutorial on how to use the Photon class to read and write data with analog pins